 The world’s leading product design tool for engineers is arguably Dassault Systèmes SOLIDWORKS.
 Its features help professionals bring their ideas to life and prepare them for manufacturing.
 SOLIDWORKS has the tools you need for every stage of the product development cycle, from 2D/3D modelling, electrical design, simulation and analysis.
 These varied capabilities make configuring a Workstation for SOLIDWORKS a challenge.

 With so many tools, knowing what computer hardware is best for running SOLIDWORKS can be tricky.
 SOLIDWORKS is a powerful tool, but without the right computer Workstation to back it up, the user experience will be poor, and your productivity will suffer.

-We have identified how to optimise performance levels of crucial SOLIDWORKS tasks.
-In this article, we discuss how you can get the most from your next SOLIDWORKS Workstation.
-So let’s jump into what you need to know.
+We’ve identified how to optimize performance levels for crucial SOLIDWORKS tasks.
+In this article, we’ll discuss how to get the most out of your next SOLIDWORKS Workstation.
+So, let’s dive in!

 System Memory / RAM:

 How much RAM you need for SOLIDWORKS depends on the size and complexity of your projects.
 As your projects grow, so too will your RAM requirements.
 Well-optimized SOLIDWORKS Workstations need enough RAM to load your entire project into memory.
 If you don’t have enough RAM, your system will start saving data to your slower storage drive, dramatically reducing performance.

 To avoid performance issues due to insufficient memory, we highly recommend configuring SOLIDWORKS Workstations with at least 16-32GB of RAM for general users and 64GB+ for extensive projects.
 Keep in mind that tasks such as simulations may also require even more memory.

 - General users: 16-32GB RAM